docker/docs/desktop/wasm/index.md

 Wasm (short for WebAssembly) is a faster, lighter alternative to the Linux & Windows containers you’re using in Docker today (with [some tradeoffs](https://www.docker.com/blog/docker-wasm-technical-preview/){:target="_blank" rel="noopener" class="_"}).

 This page provides information about the new ability to run Wasm applications alongside your Linux containers in Docker.
-To learn more about the launch and how the preview works, read [the launch blog post here](https://www.docker.com/blog/docker-wasm-technical-preview/){:target="_blank" rel="noopener" class="_"}.

 > **Beta**
 >